mateogall0/pygeist/README.md

 ```

 ## Testing
-This module implements a `TestClient` allowing for a mock integration of a client interacting with the server.
+This package implements a `TestClient` allowing for a mock integration of a client interacting with the server.
 It is recommended to use the [Pytest](https://pypi.org/project/pytest/) framework:
 ```python
 # tests.py